If you’ve taken the CAT exam before; don’t make similar mistakes again.

 Oftentimes, repeaters are hesitant in changing their approach towards different sections.
 While practice does make things perfect, it’s also important to realize that successful CAT attempts can be achieved through a permutation of a variety of strategies.

 And at last, remember, tweaking test-taking strategies are not the be-all and end-all.
-For many candidates, learning and practicing the topics from CAT syllabus may be a source of even greater improvements.
+For many candidates, learning and practising the topics from the CAT syllabus may be a source of even greater improvements.